What is Quilling? It’s A “Twist” On Paper Art!

 Is Quilling A Real Artform?

 You betcha!
 Once you master the basics of quilling, the possibilities will be endless!
-You can use your quilled paper designs to enhance another craft in the making, or you can make stand-alone items such as wall hangings, jewelry, Christmas tree ornaments, greeting card adornments, or paper sculptures.
+You can use your quilled paper designs to enhance another craft in the making, or you can make stand-alone items such as wall hangings, jewelry pieces like earrings, Christmas tree ornaments, greeting card adornments, or paper sculptures.

 Here are some real life examples…A tree ornament.
 Notice the use of round, teardrop and oval shaped coils all were used to make this lovely decoration?